lss602726449/HSP/README.md

 # HSP

-HSP(Hamming simalirity search in postgres) is a extension which can support r-neighbor search  and knn(k-nearest neighbor) search in postgres for hamming vecotor.
+HSP(Hamming simalirity Search in Postgres) is a extension which can support r-neighbor search  and knn(k-nearest neighbor) search in postgres for hamming vecotor efficiently.

 ## Installation